Name: Alexander Jan Brink

 Career

-In 1994 Alexander Brink started as an independent management consultant.
-From 1996 he fulfilled that role within Coopers & Lybrand (later PwC Consulting).
-In 2003, Alexander moved to IBM, where he initially held various management positions in strategic outsourcing, finance and global accounts.
+Alexander Brink started as an independent management consultant in 1994.
+In 1996 he started at Coopers & Lybrand MCS (later PwC Consulting).
+In 2003, Alexander moved to IBM, where he initially held three executive management postions in IBM Europe - in strategic outsourcing for the IBM global account and in Finance.

-From 2010 to 2018 he was Head of Science Alliances for IBM Research, responsible for the Benelux.
-From that position, Alexander was in charge of a portfolio of large public-private science alliances in which IBM Research co-operates with scientific organizations and partners from government and industry.
-In this position he was involved in various ground-breaking projects.
-He was, for example, chairman of the steering committee and co-ordinator of the six-year collaboration called the DOME Project and of the ASTRON & IBM Center for Exascale Technology.
-He also wore statutory overall responsibility on behalf of IBM for a series of other major scientific collaborations.
+From 2010 to 2018 he was Head of Science Alliances working directly for IBM Research in Switzerland and the United States.
+From that position, Alexander was in charge of a portfolio of large private-academic science alliances, in which IBM Research co-operates with both research organisations as well a private companies.
+He was Chair and coordinator of the six-year collaboration called 'the DOME Project' and the ASTRON & IBM Center for Exascale Technology.
+He held astatutory responsibility on behalf of IBM as penholder of the consortium.
+Moreover his alliance portfolio consisted of the Center for Humanities and Technology, for the development of cognitive computing, and of several innovation projects as part of the framework programme of the European Union.

 Extracurricular administrative and supervisory positions